-Not a single brand ranked as “Industry Leader” according to our scoring system.
+Not a single brand is ranked as “Industry Leader” according to our scoring system.
 Because of this, we took a deeper look at why this may be?
 We found that these brands were scoring the lowest in reviews and local social media management.
-It is because of this, not a single one of the brands in this report are optimized for voice search.
+It is because of this that not a single one of the brands in this report are optimized for voice search.

 Local Business Listings

 One area, we found that all 12 brands are excelling is in Local Listing Management.
 We ran a local listing management report using the Chatmeter platform to see the accuracy and presence of each brand’s listings.
 We found that across all 12 companies, the average listing accuracy is 90.75%.

 We found that every brand in this report sees value in listing management which is why they all scored high when it came to listing accuracy.
 An accurate listing must have the business name, address, and phone number.